CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/savings/savings.md

 | Production | 65% |
 | Development | 80% |

-Cluster profile can be configured for your *values.yaml* as well, via the flag `kubecostProductConfigs.clusterProfile`, which can be set at to any of the following values: `development`, `production` or `high-availability`.
+Cluster profile can be configured for your *values.yaml* as well, via the flag `nOpsProductConfigs.clusterProfile`, which can be set at to any of the following values: `development`, `production` or `high-availability`.